-(Source: AT&T Q3 2018 Results Presentation)
+(Source: AT&T 3Q18 Results Presentation)

-At first glance that figure doesn’t actually look all that impressive.
-After all net debt is $175 billion, roughly 23x our post-dividend free cash flow number.
-However one of the big reasons for AT&T’s stretched balance sheet was the acquisition of TimeWarner.
-The deal to acquire the owner of media assets like HBO, Warner Bros., CNN and Cartoon Network closed in June of this year.
-That means that only half of fiscal year 2018 contains figures that are representative of the newly enlarged AT&T.
+That figure doesn’t actually look all that impressive at first glance.
+After all, net debt is $175,000m, roughly 23x our post-dividend free cash flow number.
+However, one of the big reasons for AT&T’s stretched balance sheet was the acquisition of TimeWarner.
+The deal to acquire the owner of media assets like HBO, Warner Bros., CNN and Cartoon Network, closed in June of this year.
+That means that only half of FY18 contains figures that are representative of the newly enlarged AT&T.

-This year the company expects to make adjusted earnings per share of $3.50.
-Imagine that figure rises to $4.75 over the next decade; not a particularly optimistic scenario in inflation-adjusted terms.
-Lower debt levels might support a valuation of let’s say 12x annual profits – still a somewhat conservative assumption.
+The company expects to make adjusted earnings per share of $3.50 this year.
+Imagine that figure rises to $4.75 over the next decade – not a particularly optimistic scenario in inflation-adjusted terms.
+Lower debt levels might support a valuation of, let’s say, 12x annual profits – still a somewhat conservative assumption.
 That would give us a tentative share price of $52.25.

 On top of that, cumulative dividend cash could realistically clock in at somewhere around $22 to $25 per share.
 All-in-all, let’s call it a total return of around $75 per share.
 There you have, under a fairly modest set of assumptions, annual returns of nearly 10% per annum.
 For a bond proxy like AT&T, that looks pretty attractive.